 Verify that the licensee has conducted audits or assessments in the area of radiation protection and is in compliance with license requirements, as applicable.

-Determine whether the licensee is identifying issues in the of radiation protection, entering them into a corrective action program required by license requirements.
+Determine whether the licensee is identifying issues in the area of radiation protection, entering them into a corrective action program (CAP), and correcting the condition as required by license, procedure, and/or NRC requirements.
+Licensees with an approved CAP will have their corrective action program inspected in accordance with IP 88161.
+Corrective actions as a result of violations will be inspected in accordance with IP 92702.

-Verify that the licensee has maintained records pertaining to the radiation protection, including auditsandprogram content reviews, for 3 years after the record was made in accordance with 10 CFR 20.2102.
+Verify that the licensee has maintained records pertaining to the radiation protection program, including audits, assessments, and/or program content reviews, for 3 years after the record was made in accordance with 10 CFR 20.2102.

-Verify that safety-significant changes to procedures in the of radiation protection re in compliance with regulatory and license requirements.
+Verify that safety-significant changes to procedures in the area of radiation protection were in compliance with regulatory and license requirements.

-Verify that safety-significant changes were made in accordance with the procedure revision process,.
+Verify that safety-significant changes were made in accordance with the procedure revision process, as applicable.

 Determine that the ALARA program is in compliance with 10 CFR 20.1101(b) and the license requirements.

-Determine whether the ALARA Committee and/or other plant safety committee are conducted in accordance with the license application.
+Determine whether the ALARA Committee and/or other plant safety committee meetings, if required, are conducted in accordance with the license application.

 02.02 Training